goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Use ESLint to gain awareness about separation concerns.
 [Prettier](https://prettier.io/) or [Standardjs](https://standardjs.com/) can automatically resolve these issues.

-**Otherwise:** As seen in the previous section, JavaScript's interpreter automatically adds a semicolon at the end of a statement if there isn't one, or considers a statement as not ended where it should, which might lead to some undesired results.
+**Anders:** As seen in the previous section, JavaScript's interpreter automatically adds a semicolon at the end of a statement if there isn't one, or considers a statement as not ended where it should, which might lead to some undesired results.
 You can use assignments and avoid using immediately invoked function expressions to prevent most of the unexpected errors.

 ### Code example